 For a Windows-based computer, standard ADDM collection does not capture any inventory related to the Windows Logon.
 User identification is important for FlexNet Manager Suite to accurately calculate license consumption for user-based licensed, such as a Named User license.
+(There is no equivalent data for UNIX-like systems available through the ADDM adapter.)

-This pattern queries the registry at HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion \Authentication\LogonUI\LastLoggedOnUser to find the last logged-on user (for legacy Windows platforms before Vista, it queries WMI for the value of UserName from Win32\ComputerSystem).
+This pattern queries the registry at HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion \Authentication\LogonUI\LastLoggedOnUser to find the last logged-on user (for legacy Windows platforms before Vista, it queries WMI for the value of UserName from Win32_ComputerSystem).
 If the query is successful, a DiscoveredRegistryValue node is created for the host computer: